 New Archives, Collections, and Community Resource Center

 JCHS, as the official designated County Historical Society, is the guardian of Jefferson County’s Archives.
 What does this mean?
 We hold and protect the County Record Books, including Courthouse Records, Tax Record Books, Land Sale Books and Naturalization Books (dating back to the 1800s).
 Other materials include diaries, letters, photographs, yearbooks, and maps.
-Visitors are welcome to research our archives and utilize the resources in our Research Library.
-This could be anything from transcripts from a murder trial in 1901 to what business occupied a specific building in the 1800s, to panoramic group photos of schoolhouse classmates, prior businesses and their employees.
+Transcripts from a court trial, what business occupied a specific building in the 19th century, and panoramic group photos of schoolhouse classmates or businesses and their employees are just a few examples.

 Business Archives

-Many businesses utilize our archive facilities to store their records, artifacts, and history.
+Many businesses utilize our archive facilities to store their records, artifacts, and history and to conduct research on their business’s past.
 Brookville Equipment utilized our facilities to research old newspaper articles, photographs, and documents to create a book focusing on the history of their business for marketing purposes.
 An original early 1900s armoire from A.D.
 Deemer Furniture of Brookville is in our storage.
 Sanborn Fire Insurance Maps are on file for anyone interested in researching towns, roads, and businesses in the 19th century.
 We also have a cadre of photos recording the ever-changing Main Street of our communities and evolution of businesses around the county.

 County Records, Business Archives, and Family Heirlooms make up a large part of our collections.
 These items of historical value are exciting as they tell a story.
 Your story.